observatorium/api/README.md

     	File containing the default x509 Certificate for HTTPS.
 Leave blank to disable TLS.
   -tls.server.key-file string
     	File containing the default x509 private key matching --tls.server.cert-file.
 Leave blank to disable TLS.
+  -traces.tenant-header string
+    	The name of the HTTP header containing the tenant ID to forward to the logs upstream. (default "X-Tenant") -traces.tls.ca-file string
+    	File containing the TLS CA against which to upstream OTLP trace servers.
+Leave blank to disable TLS.
+  -traces.write.endpoint string
+    	The endpoint against which to make gRPC write requests for traces.
   -web.healthchecks.url string
     	The URL against which to run healthchecks. (default "http://localhost:8080") -web.internal.listen string